TEN BILLION TO ONE or BISON³ REDUX

 Having decided upon an attack, the hunter gets to leeward of his game, and approaches it according to the nature of the ground.
 If it is in a hollow, he secures a position at the top of the nearest ridge, as close as he can get.
 If it is in a level “flat,” he looks for a gully up which he can skulk until within good rifle-shot.
 If there is no gully, he may be obliged to crawl half a mile on his hands and knees, often through snow or amongst beds of prickly pear, taking advantage of even such scanty cover as sage-brush affords.
 Some Montana still-hunters adopted the method of drawing a gunny-sack over the entire upper half of the body, with holes cut for the eyes and arms, which simple but unpicturesque arrangement often enabled the hunter to approach his game much more easily and more closely than would otherwise have been possible.

-Just actually think about doing this yourself.
-With a razor sharp knife and some expertise, you were looking at up to an hour of labor per hide.
-So, just to skin, if you worked 12 hour days then 25 bison would take two days of sustained labour and 100 would see you working non-stop and the job completed only on day nine.
-And that’s before you faced the labour of moving those hides back to camp.
-If you don’t crawl, it’s a two hour walk with, what, 300-400lbs (or 4,000lbs or, by some accounts, 20,000lbs [which is nine metric tons!]) of bloody bison on your back.
-Or maybe you made 10 or 50 such trips.
-Do these crazy numbers explain why it is often said hunters took on average just two animals in a day and why 15 or 100 seems so very unlikely and more like boastful bluster or newspaper nonsense?
 But, actually, is any of this realistic?
-Consider it.
+Again, just consider it.
 The typical narrative requires (or, more commonly, entirely neglects) huge commitments of time: 3-4 hours of walking, plus many hours of skinning, along with huge numbers of daily kills.
 How does that add up?
 If you shoot 25 or 100 bison on day one, and take a few days or a week to skin those animals, you would have to kill 1,000 on your next day of hunting just to reach the requisite figures folks demand hunters were taking for the season.
-If you had a crack team of skinning ninjas who can do it in a fraction of the time, on man per bison, and just half an hour per hide you are certainly scattering every animal for ten miles around and any lingering bison, who you then have to find the following day… You can’t have it all.
-The math here is a serious problem and we’ve only talked about the hunting and only part of the processing.
+Even if you hired a crack team of skinning ninjas able to do it in a fraction of the time, on man per bison and just minutes per hide, you are certainly scattering every animal for ten miles around including any lingering bison, who you then have to find the following day… You can’t have it all.
+The math here is a serious problem and we’ve only talked about the hunting and part of the processing.
 Also unexplained is just the very next step.

 DOLLA’ BILZ, Y’ALL